forem/forem/docs/installation/windows.md

      certain keys, so you may be able to add them as you go.

 1. Run `bin/setup`
+   > The `bin/setup` script is responsible for installing a varienty of
+   > dependencies.
+One can find it inside the `bin` folder by the name of
+   > `setup`.
+   >
+   > - Its first task is to install the `bundler` gem.
+Next, it will make
+   >   `bundler` install all the gems , including `Rails`, located in `Gemfile`
+   >   in the root of the repository.
+It also installs `foreman`.
+   > - It then installs javascript dependencies using the script in `bin/yarn`
+   >   file.
+These dependencies are located in `package.json` in the root of the
+   >   repository.
+   > - Next, it uses various Rake files located inside the `lib` folder to setup
+   >   ElasticSearch environment , PostgreSQL database creation and updation.
+   > - Finally it cleans up all the log files and restarts the Puma server.

 ### Possible error messages